 - Telling individual congregations that they need to look a certain way (ethnic, linguistic, national) in order to reflect God’s redemptive purposes.
 This is a picture of God’s throne room filled with all the elect from all times and all places.
 The throne room of God is a gathering of all worshippers into one congregation, not a template for all current congregations.

 - Instructing individual congregations to look like the demographic makeup (ethnic, linguistic, economic, etc.) of their geographic communities.
 There may be issues in a congregation that has no one from their surrounding neighborhoods attending, but these verses in Revelation are not a solid exegetical foundation for that argument.
 The multitude represents the makeup of all the differing congregations throughout history.
 It is not a mandate for the differing congregations to individually look like the multitude.

 - Setting out a roadmap for achieving the great commission.
 The church’s mission is not to become multicultural, but to disciple its people irrespective of their cultural background.
 The implication of this mission is to preach the gospel to non-Christians, but does not necessitate becoming multicultural.
 The picture of Revelation 7:9 is of the scope of the church’s discipleship effort, not a description of who and how the church is to target its discipleship efforts.

 The church has a mandate to make disciples of all peoples, which prohibits racial or economic discrimination, and requires evangelism.
-That mandate also requires the church to examine whether its discipleship methods and doxological practices are actually informed by scripture, or cultural conventions that can act as barriers to people from different backgrounds.
+That mandate also requires the church to examine whether its discipleship methods and doxological practices are actually informed by scripture, or instead informed by cultural conventions that can act as barriers to people from different backgrounds.
 But no doxological practice is culturally neutral, which means that a congregation has determine based on the light of scripture and wisdom which practices to embrace.
 Revelation 7:9 does not serve as a guide to that effort, but as a witness to the church’s success.